Rochester Garden & Flower Club Flower Arranging Workshop

 FairFlowers2021.jpg

-The club will once again be offering a flower arranging workshop during the Olmsted County Fair from 5-7 PM in the Horticulture Building on Thursday evening, July 27.
-The deadline for preregistration is July 21st.
-Entries are accepted during the workshop on Thursday, July 27th from 5:00 - 7:00 PM and also on Friday, July 28th from 8:30 - 8:45 AM.
+The club will once again be offering a flower arranging workshop during the Olmsted County Fair from 5-7 PM in the Horticulture Building on Thursday evening, July 25.
+Entries are accepted during the workshop on Thursday, July 25th from 5:00 - 7:00 PM and also on Friday, July 26th from 8:00 - 8:45 AM.
 Judging begins at 9 AM.

 • Volunteers from the Rochester Garden & Flower Club will provide materials and assist and advise participants in creating a flower arrangement emphasizing the theme and designs chosen.